ashkanmy/Insight-Gallery/README.md

 The used dataset PASTIS [1] in this approach is composed of $2433$ one square kilometer-patches (See Fig. below) each of size $128\times 128$ in the French metropolitan territory for which sequences of satellite observations are assembled into a four-dimensional spatio-temporal tensor.

-Though we only use one band for now, but certainely there is a potential of fusing other useful spectral bands to come out with a more effective method.
-Let us have a look on few sample images
 <p align="center">
   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/0__S2_20000.png" width="128" height="128">
   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/0__S2_20003.png" width="128" height="128">